 The author has spent close to ten years as advisor to planning organisations in four developing countries: Pakistan, Kenya, the Sudan and Bangladesh. ...

 Project | Jan - Dec 2003

-The main objectives of the evaluation were to (a) assess the relevance, effectiveness and impact of Danish development assistance administered ...
+The main objectives of the evaluation were to (a) assess the relevance, effectiveness and impact of Danish development assistance administered by MS; ...

 aid, NGOs, partnership, Africa: Kenya, Zambia., Asia: Nepal